-EVENT # Task or Milestone Responsible Activity CNO COST COMMENTS OR REMEDIAL ACTION DESCRIPTION or Availabilities in excess ad other issues unique to the ished earlier in the planning process to account for the DCAA Audit, Peer Review 66 Deliver Material (LLTM and Kitted Materials) to Executing Activity Planning Yards, PARM A-30 LLTM is any material that will take in excess of 30 days to procure.
+EVENT # Task or Milestone Responsible Activity CNO COST COMMENTS OR REMEDIAL ACTION DESCRIPTION Note 1: For Availabilities in excess of \$100M, milestones may need to be established earlier in the planning process to account for the DCAA Audit, Peer Review Process and other issues unique to the magnitude of the work package.
+66 Deliver Material (LLTM and Kitted Materials) to Executing Activity Planning Yards, PARM A-30 LLTM is any material that will take in excess of 30 days to procure.
 The government may elect to provide LLTM or prefabricated assemblies generally kitted via a planning yard.
 This material procured through sources other than the executing activity should be delivered 30 days prior to start of the availability to ensure that there is no disruption to production.
 67 Conduct WPER RMC C300 A-30 Review of the integrated work production schedule that has been prepared by the Executing Activity.
 The complete LMA Availability work package is defined and agreed upon at the WPER.
 68 Start of Availability Ship's Force, MT, Industrial Activity A-0 The first day of the production period for the executing activity.
 CMAV (RMC C RESPONSIBILITY) notional milestones for CM nilestones that fit the partic ges that are within the TA R threshold.
 If availabilitie s are expected to exceed the TAR threshold, the MT must Anything over \$750k must TAR.
 69 Establish CM Availability Schedule ТҮСОМ Annually CMAV Schedules are established annually at the fleet scheduling conferences.
 TYCOM will publish routine updates as they occur for the CMAV schedules.
 70 Establish Availability in the appropriate IT system RMC C300 As Required Availabilities will be established in the applicable planning data base when known or work is ready to be screened.
 71 100% of D-level maintenance work package 2Ks locked based on target control.
 Ashore Ships Maintenance Manager A-60 Intent is that 100% of the expected AWRs have been screened to the CMAV.
 The planning activity continually develops specs in the most cost effective manner and does not batch this work in front of the next package development milestone.